Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Field Type Description

-QueryID *[QueryIDLength]byte QueryID is used for correlating this reply with the EncryptRead request
+QueryID *[QueryIDLength]byte QueryID is used for correlating this reply with the EncryptRead request.

-MessageCiphertext []byte MessageCiphertext is the encrypted message ciphertext that should be sent to the Courier service.
+MessageCiphertext []byte MessageCiphertext is the encrypted message ciphertext that should be sent to the courier service.

 EnvelopeDescriptor []byte EnvelopeDescriptor contains the serialized EnvelopeDescriptor that contains the private key material needed to decrypt the envelope reply.